mipear/dwragored/README.md

 - To implement the User Login and the ability to edit and delete, I used this [Flask Login Documentation](https://flask-login.readthedocs.io/en/latest/#)

 - [Favicon](https://favicon.io/) provided the wave Favicon.

+- [Am I responsive?](https://ui.dev/amiresponsive) was used to create the image in this readme.

 ## Acknowledgment